Sudheendra-RD/ANN-customer-churn/README.md

   2. Copy the file path of the dataset(.csv file).
   3. Go to the code.
 Find the line which is similar to the line given below,
   4.     dataset = pd.read_csv('**drive/MyDrive/Colab Notebooks/ANN/Churn_Modelling.csv**'
-  5. Replace the bold section with the file path in the code)
+  5. Replace the code inside the bracket with the file path in the code)

 Churn Prediction is a common use case in Machine Learning and Deep Learning domain.
 It is very important for the bank to know "why" and "when" a customer will leave the bank.